Zukkari/maven-template/readme.md

 Package the sample project into a jar file: open the maven toolbar (double click shift, write maven).
 Find lifecycle -> package and run it.
 Open the created jar (in the target directory) and see what's inside.

+## Task 2

+Add a dependency for [gson](https://github.com/google/gson).
+Create a simple class that contains some fields.
+Create some instances of this class.
+Read the [gson user guide](https://github.com/google/gson/blob/master/UserGuide.md#TOC-Object-Examples) and try to convert the objects to string and back again.